Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition

+We first test our model on sentiment analysis and emotion recognition, as these areas have been extensively researched, yet their incongruity issues have not been well addressed, providing ample baselines for comparison.
 We describe the datasets and report our results via a comparison with prior models.
-Because MG will become obsolete once the primary modality selection converges, we freeze it at that point.
-We present the process by which HCT-MG selects the primary modality in the ablation study.
+Since DMG will become obsolete once the primary modality selection converges, we freeze it at that point.
+We present the process by which HCT-DMG selects the primary modality in Section~\ref{sec:mg}.